-Did you know that today is Roald Dahl Day?
-Yep, it’s in honour of his birthday (September 13th, FYI)!
-Thus, this month’s HoneyKids Book Club is dedicated to our favourite children’s author of all time.
-Accompanied by the whimsical illustrations of Quentin Blake, kids of all ages can relate to Dahl’s works.
+Roald Dahl Day is on 13 September, in honour of the author’s birthday.
+For HoneyKids Book Club, we’d be remiss to pass up our favourite children’s books by the author.
+Accompanied by the whimsical illustrations of Quentin Blake, kids of all ages can relate to Dahl’s works!
 From childhood favourites like Charlie and the Chocolate Factory to lesser-known titles like The Vicar of Nibbleswicke, we love ’em all.
 He’s even written gruesome short stories, like Skin and The Great Automatic Grammatizator.
-There really is a Dahl story for everyone!
-We’ve rounded up our team’s top picks of Roald Dahl books – all in celebration of this unique, mercurial, beloved man!

 The HoneyKids team’s favourite Roald Dahl books